arv100kri/Cognitive-Services/Content/en-us/Computer-vision/HowToCallVisionAPI.md

 ###<a name="Summary">Summary</a>

-These are the basic functionalities of the Vision API: how you can upload images and retrieve valuable metadata in return.
+These are the basic functionalities of the Computer Vision API: how you can upload images and retrieve valuable metadata in return.

-To use the REST API, go to [Vision API Reference](./APIReference.md).
+To use the REST API, go to [Computer Vision API Reference](./APIReference.md).